All Episodes

 You have to ask yourself, do we still live in the United States of America?

-Having more fun than a human being should be allowed to have Rush Limboy household name in all four corners of the world.
+Having more fun than a human being should be allowed to have Rush Limboy, household name in all four corners of the world.

-We're here in Los Angeles at uh 800-282-2882.
+We're here in Los Angeles at 800-282-2882.

-From Gibbs to Linda Douglas to Kathleen Sebilius, the words lower costs, increase competition.
+Have you noticed, by the way, in all these soundbites, from Gibbs to Linda Douglas to Kathleen Sebelius, the words lower costs, increase competition?

 Never make an argument outside your audience's area of expertise.